Cervical Sprain Overview

 There are multiple ways that a sprain of the spine could occur.
 Some of the ways that individuals might suffer a cervical whiplash injury include:

-- Pain that doesn't show up immediately after the accident but typically manifests a day or two later.
+- Pain doesn't show up immediately after the accident but typically manifests a day or two later.

 - The feeling of muscle cramps and spasms in the neck and shoulders.

-- A chronic headache that is worst in the back of the head at the base of the skull.
+- A chronic headache is worst in the back of the head at the base of the skull.

 - A sore throat that gets worse with eating and swallowing.